MaximeVivier/Articles/blog-posts/step-function-learnings/step-function-logs-learning.md

 ---
 published: false
-title: 'It is outrageously easy to have clean logs for your express Step Function with the CDK'
+title: "Stop looking for your express state machine logs, they don't exist"
 description: 'Logs for express Step Function with the CDK'
 tags: logs, stepfunction, serverless, cdk
 series: